 After the permit has been approved, the applicant will be notified by letter of the amount of the deposit required.
 Upon receipt of proper deposit (Cashier's or Certified Check, Money Order, or Surety Bond - No personal checks or company checks) the permit will be issued.
 The permits will have special provisions indicating the construction requirements.
 Read and observe these provisions during construction operations.

 After construction has been completed and all turf items re-established, the applicant must notify the permit office for final inspection.
 If all work is satisfactory, the deposit will be returned to the applicant via certified mail.

 A surety bond is usually required and retained for one or two years after installation.
-Wording for bonding (individual or continuing) is available on the department website at Utility Surety Bond Form -Individual or Utility Surety Bond Form -Continuing.
+Wording for bonding (individual or continuing) is available on the department website at Permit information and Forms.

 MnDOT accommodation of utilities on highway right of way shall be followed.
-Refer to the Utility Agreements Policy and guidance.
+Refer to the Utility Agreements and Permits Policy and Guidance.